LadyBluenotes/sarahgerrard.me/content/big-o-notation.md

 Big O notation is a great way to understand how efficient your code is, but it's ultimately just a theoretical model.
 In practice, choosing an algorithm or data structure requires making tradeoffs between performance and complexity.
-The " best" choice in one scenario might not be suboptimal in another, depending on factors beyond just Big O.
+The " best" choice in one scenario might be suboptimal in another, depending on factors beyond just Big O.

 ### Time vs Memory